feelinglovelynow/feelinglovelynow/src/lib/global/dgraph/README.md

 * **Default is 600**: `timeout { number }:` Max seconds any query of this transaction will be allowed to be attempted

-## 💛 transaction.query(abortWhenDone: boolean, query: string): Promise\<DgraphResponse\>
+## 💛 transaction.query(closeWhenDone: boolean, query: string): Promise\<DgraphResponse\>
-* Sends a query to dgraph cloud instance
+* Sends a query to a dgraph cloud instance
 * Only accepts `DQL` syntax
-* IF `abortWhenDone` is set to true the transaction will not be allowed to be used again (does not send a request to dbraph cloud instance, just tips `this.aborted` flag)
+* IF `closeWhenDone` is set to true the transaction will not be allowed to be used again (does not send a request to dgraph cloud instance, just tips `this.isClosed` flag)
 ```ts
 async function getProducts (): Promise<Product[]> {
   const transaction = new DgraphTransaction({ ...credentials(), readOnly: true, bestEffort: true })